Show US How: An Open Invitation

 "...recovery is a skill that can be taught, not a switch that can be flipped."

 Our greatest investments will be in other people, just as God has placed his greatest treasure in us, earthen vessels (2 Corinthians 4:7).
-Although we aren't called to be crutches and excuses against independence, but we should consider being training wheels until others can pedal without them.
+Although we aren't called to be crutches and excuses against independence, we should consider being training wheels until others can pedal without them.

 Who don’t just diagnose pain, but help treat it.